 “I’m so thrilled to see how my child has gained confidence and how his language and communication skills have improved.
 He looks forward to going and is enjoying making friends.”

 “The resources they have at the centre are fantastic and I love how they feed them nutritious food.
 My child loves going there.”

 The area now known as Goulburn Mulwaree was traditionally a very important meeting place for various Aboriginal groups including the Mulwaree, Tarlo, Burra Burra, Wollondilly, Wiradjuri, Gundungurra, Dharrook, Tharawal, Lachlan, Pajong, Parramarragoo, Cookmal and Gnunawal people.

-Since its beginnings, SDN Lady McKell, Bathurst has reflected a strong connection with local families, and supported SDN's vision and commitment to enhancing the wellbeing and development of all children.
+Since its beginnings, SDN Lady McKell, Goulburn has reflected a strong connection with local families, and supported SDN's vision and commitment to enhancing the wellbeing and development of all children.